 Instructions

-- Place half of the eggs in a large mixing bowl, mash lightly to get yolks to smooth.
+- Place 3 hard boiled eggs in a large mixing bowl, mash lightly using a large forks to make smoother.

 - Cover and chill for 30 minutes to 1 hour.